Entrepreneurship Fellows Program

 Entrepreneurs embrace new ways of thinking.
 Where others see only challenges, they see opportunities.
 Entrepreneurs are fueled by passion.
 Some are driven to start businesses; others spark ingenuity within an existing workplace.
 No matter which path they choose, all entrepreneurs contribute to sustained economic growth.

 To grow the stream of talented entrepreneurs willing to start new businesses and innovate within existing ones, the Stephenson Department of Entrepreneurship & Information Systems offers the Entrepreneurship Fellows Program.
-This year-long program fosters entrepreneurial-minded students by providing an intensive, high-quality educational experience to a select cohort of undergraduate and graduate students at LSU.
+This program fosters entrepreneurial-minded students by providing an intensive, high-quality educational experience to a select cohort of undergraduate and graduate students at LSU, regardless of their major.